Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2020/iit-delhi-mnc.md

 scribbles without complaint when I couldn't solve problems.
 Thank you as well to all nonliving things and articles I used in this journey.

-I did not take a classroom coaching course, so no teachers to be thanked there.
 I would like to thank FIITJEE for AITS: the hardest test series out there.
 The problems from here were great (note that not all of them were original; quite a few were lifted from IPhO, IChO, INPhO, IMO, HMMT etc) and